mozilla-services/iprepd/README.md

 Note that if the reputation decays back to 100, if the reviewed field is set on the entry it will toggle back to false.

+The reputation will begin to decay back to 100 immediately for the address based on the decay settings in the configuration file.
+If it is desired that the reputation should not decay for a period of time, the `decayafter` field can be set with a timestamp to indicate when the reputation decay logic should begin to be applied for the entry.

 ##### Request body